 "In 2022, the U.S. private equity industry and its companies generated $1.7 trillion of GDP.
 Today, diverse people account for roughly 30 percent, or $5 trillion, of purchasing power in the U.S. The alternatives industry has growing influence in an economy that is increasingly more diverse.

 Diverse ecosystems, however, remain significantly undercapitalized.
 The Knight Foundation estimates that women and diverse-led firms represent less than 2% of the alternative asset management industry’s AUM.
-The lack of diverse representation across the value chain of capital allocation represents a challenge but also a compelling investing opportunity for GPs and LPs alike.

 With a growing world population and rising incomes, global food systems will need to deliver 56% more food by 2050.
 Investments in agriculture infrastructure and associated technological advances can help strengthen global food supply chains by increasing operational efficiencies, lowering costs of production, and decreasing food losses.
 These advances can also contribute to climate change adaptation and mitigation by reducing the use of water, fertilizer and pesticides, displacing fossil fuel use, and minimizing waste throughout the agricultural supply chain.
 It’s estimated that global growth will boost food demand by 20,500 trillion calories by 2050—a potential opportunity for investors to make a positive difference.